Dan Klecko

 Dan Klecko (born January 12, 1981) is an American former professional football player who was a defensive tackle and fullback in the National Football League (NFL).
 He was selected by the New England Patriots in the fourth round of the 2003 NFL draft.
 He played college football for the Temple Owls.

 Klecko was also a member of the Indianapolis Colts, Philadelphia Eagles and Atlanta Falcons.
-He has earned three Super Bowl rings in his career - two with the Patriots and one with the Colts.
+He has earned three Super Bowl rings in his career, two with the Patriots in Super Bowls XXXVIII and XXXIX, and one with the Colts in Super Bowl XLI.
 He is the son of former New York Jets and Hall of Fame defensive lineman Joe Klecko.

 Professional career

 New England Patriots

 He was selected by the New England Patriots in the fourth round (117th pick overall) in the 2003 NFL draft.
 Klecko was a versatile player; he attended Saint Patrick School in Malvern, Pennsylvania, Great Valley High School, graduated from Marlboro High School, and then Temple University as a defensive lineman, but was moved to linebacker in the summer of 2004.
 He also saw time on special teams, and in his rookie season was a blocking fullback on five of the Patriots' nine running touchdowns.

 Klecko was cut by the Patriots after the 2006 preseason.